Why Face East for Prayer and Worship?

 6. We believe that the Second Coming of our Lord shall be in the East and He Who “was taken up…into heaven, will come in just the same way…” (Acts 1: 11).
 In a prophecy of Zachariah (14: 3-4) we read “And in that day His feet will stand on the Mount of Olives, which faces Jerusalem on the East.”
 As Christians, our main goal is waiting and becoming prepared for the Second Coming of our Lord Jesus Christ.
 His Second Coming marks the beginning of life with him to those who are watchful.
 In Matthew 24: 27 the Lord says, “For as the lightening comes from the East and shines on the West, so also will the coming of the Son of Man be,” by this we understand that Christ in all his Glory will come to judge the world from the East.
 We anticipate this coming as the end of our journey in order to reach our final destination of being with him.

 7. Jesus Christ was crucified in the East, and there He spilled His Blood for the forgiveness of the sins of the whole world.
 Thus, we find that salvation had come to the world from the East.
 Both Christianity as a religion and the Holy Church originated in the East.
 This was one point brought about by St. Athanasius, that Jesus Christ was hung on the cross facing the West, and the Mother of God, few disciples, other ladies and faithful were kneeling under the cross with deep silence, meditating under the cross, facing East.
-We the sinners look towards the East; we meet and speak with the Lord face to face, asking him to forgive us of our sins for which he died in order to save us.
+We the sinners look towards the East; facing the Cross, we meet and speak with the Lord face to face, asking him to forgive us of our sins for which he died in order to save us.
 We can say that first assembly of Church after the death of Jesus, prayed facing towards East.
 There too, we find Jerusalem, the city of the great King, and in it the first Church in the whole world was established and the blood of the first martyr of Christianity was shed.

 First assembly of Church, prayed facing towards East